dynamox-s-a/developer-challenges/landing_page/README.md

   ```bash
     git@github.com:ItaloRAmaral/Dynamox-Teste-Front-End.git
   ```
-  2. Enter the project directory
+  2. Enter the project directory, and then the `landing_page` folder where the challenge solution is located.

   3. Change to the challenge branch
   ```bash